 - Campus meal plans may be mandatory for freshmen living on campus.

-- Books and supplies include materials that may be needed for classes such as backpacks, notebooks, or pens.
+- Books and supplies including materials that may be needed for class such as backpacks, notebooks, or pens.

 - Only books were added to the cost of online instruction as notes and papers could be saved on the computer.